-Developed by the Federal Department of Sustainability, Environment, Water, Population and Communities, and supports the National Urban Policy under the COAG reform agenda.
-Sustainable Australia - Sustainable Communities, outlines the Federal Government's framework for a sustainable Australia.
-The Strategy is intended to help ensure future population change is compatible with the economic, environmental and social wellbeing of the country.
+Developed by the Federal Department of Sustainability, Environment, Water, Population and Communities.
+And supports and complements the National Urban Policy under the COAG reform agenda.
+Sustainable Australia - Sustainable Communities outlines the Federal Government's framework for a sustainable Australia.
+The Strategy is intended to help to ensure that future population change is compatible with the economic, environmental and social wellbeing of the country.